You take pieces you love and then you fashion a life out of it, rather than looking for the pieces to fit some particular mold.

 In the midst of a promising career, with a growing family to support, he dropped everything and made a midlife course correction.
 Although he was already a professor in the business school, he undertook basic studies in biology.
 He soon found a new application of his mathematical prowess in the emerging field of genomics, the study of all the genes in a given organism, and their function in sickness and in health.

 He played a leading role in the Human Genome Project, and is the first listed author on the article describing the complete human genome published in Nature in 2001.
-Today, he is Founding Director of the Broad Institute, a joint project of Harvard, MIT and the Whitehead Institute, where he is leading a revolution in our understanding of the nature of life — and the causes and treatment of disease.
+He served as Founding Director of the Broad Institute, a joint project of Harvard, MIT and the Whitehead Institute, where he has led a revolution in our understanding of the nature of life — and the causes and treatment of disease.
 In 2021, incoming President Joe Biden named Dr. Lander to his cabinet as Director of the Office of Science and Technology Policy.

-This is not your first visit to the Academy of Achievement’s annual Summit of young scholars and international leaders.
+This is not your first visit to the American Academy of Achievement’s annual Summit of young scholars and international leaders.
 You’ve been here before.

 Eric Lander: For me this is a return trip to the American Academy of Achievement.
 I first came in 1974, as a high school senior, to the American Academy of Achievement after having won the Westinghouse Science Talent Search.
 And for me it was a very interesting experience.
 I had grown up in Brooklyn, New York, and really not gone all that far from Brooklyn in my days.
 Certainly never out West, and certainly never to a place like Salt Lake City, where that particular Achievement Banquet was held.
 It was remarkable meeting this range of students from all over the country, from so many different cultural backgrounds, meeting large numbers of people who had never heard of a bagel, for example.
 It was really interesting meeting some of the adult honorees, but I must say I was most struck and most remember the other students, the cross-section of American students I met then.
 So for me, it was a very eye-opening affair, and it’s really charming and wonderful to be back now, 25 years later, and to look back on myself then, and see myself out in the audience with all these wonderful, bright high school students today.
 And I think it perhaps gives me just a little bit of a special relationship to talk to them about what their next 25 years may be like.
 I certainly imagined at the time that I had more of a plan than it turned out I did.
 I’m trying to give them some notion that, in fact, their lives are probably going to be like that, too.
 That whatever they’re planning today, the most exciting things that will really happen in their lives are things that don’t even exist yet.